arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/GetApiQueryRules.md

 @startDocuBlock GetApiQueryRules
-@brief returns a list of all available optimizer rules for AQL queries
+@brief Returns a list of all available optimizer rules for AQL queries.

-@RESTHEADER{GET /_api/query/rules, Returns all AQL optimizer rules, queryRules}
+@RESTHEADER{GET /_api/query/rules, Return all AQL optimizer rules, queryRules}

 @RESTDESCRIPTION
-Returns an array of which each element describes an AQL optimizer rule.
+A list of all optimizer rules and their properties.

 @RESTRETURNCODES